-In 2028 Detroit, when Alex Murphy - a loving husband, father and good cop - is critically injured in the line of duty, the multinational conglomerate OmniCorp sees their chance for a part-man, part-robot police officer.
+In 2028 Detroit, when Alex Murphy, a loving husband, father and good cop, is critically injured in the line of duty, the multinational conglomerate OmniCorp sees their chance for a part-man, part-robot police officer.

-In RoboCop, the year is 2028 and multinational conglomerate OmniCorp is at the center of robot technology.
+The year is 2028 and multinational conglomerate OmniCorp is at the center of robot technology.
 Overseas, their drones have been used by the military for years - and it's meant billions for OmniCorp's bottom line.
 Now OmniCorp wants to bring their controversial technology to the home front, and they see a golden opportunity to do it.
 When Alex Murphy (Joel Kinnaman) - a loving husband, father and good cop doing his best to stem the tide of crime and corruption in Detroit - is critically injured in the line of duty, OmniCorp sees their chance for a part-man, part-robot police officer.
 OmniCorp envisions a RoboCop in every city and even more billions for their shareholders, but they never counted on one thing: there is still a man inside the machine pursuing justice.
 Written by

 Sony Pictures Entertainment

 257 of 440 people found this review helpful.

 Was this review helpful to you?